CodingItWrong/outsidein.dev/docs/react/1-setup.md

 ![PR screen with tests running](./images/1-4-pr-screen-with-tests-running.png)

 Click the “Details” link next to it.
-You’ll see your unit and E2E tests running.
+You’ll see our unit and E2E tests running.

 ![Actions screen with tests running](./images/1-5-actions-screen-with-test-running.png)